Jackhammer: History

 The first steam-powered drill was patented by Samuel Miller in 1806.
 The drill used steam only for raising the drill.
-Pneumatic drills were developed in response to the needs of the mining, quarrying, excavating, and tunneling.
+Pneumatic drills were developed in response to the needs of mining, quarrying, excavating, and tunneling.
 A pneumatic drill was proposed by C. Brunton in 1844.
 In 1846, a percussion drill that could be worked by steam, or atmospheric pressure obtained from a vacuum, was patented in Britain by Thomas Clarke, Mark Freeman, and John Varley.
 The first American "percussion drill" was made in 1848, and patented in 1849 by Jonathan J. Couch of Philadelphia, Pennsylvania.
 In that drill, the drill bit passed through the piston of a steam engine.
 The piston snagged the drill bit and hurled it against the rock face.
 It was an experimental model.
 In 1849, Couch's assistant, Joseph W. Fowle, filed a patent caveat for a percussion drill of his own design.
 In Fowle's drill, the drill bit was connected directly to the piston in the steam cylinder; specifically, the drill bit was connected to the piston's crosshead.
 The drill also had a mechanism for turning the drill bit around its axis between strokes and for advancing the drill as the hole deepened.
 By 1850 or 1851, Fowle was using compressed air to drive his drill, making it the first true pneumatic drill.

 The demand for pneumatic drills was driven especially by miners and tunnelers because steam engines needed fires to operate and the ventilation in mines and tunnels was inadequate to vent the fires' fumes.
 As well, mines and tunnels might contain flammable explosive gases such as methane.
 There was also no way to convey steam over long distances, such as from the surface to the bottom of a mine, without it condensing.
 By contrast, compressed air could be conveyed over long distances without loss of its energy, and after the compressed air had been used to power equipment, it could ventilate a mine or tunnel.